-We are committed to implementing our growth strategy with a focus on accelerated European and international growth with a strong focus on sustainability.
-All functions and activities are designed to deliver and support our growth ambition to become the number one brand in the storage category in Europe while strengthening our Nordic category leader position.
-Orthex's products are sold in more than 40 countries, sales on our European strategic markets grew by 4.7%.
-In 2022, sales outside the Nordic core markets accounted for 20.2% (19.4) of Orthex's invoiced sales.
+Our growth strategy with a focus on accelerated European and international growth with a strong commitment to sustainability is progressing according to plan.
+All functions and activities are designed to support our growth ambition to become the number one brand in the storage category in Europe while strengthening our Nordic category leader position.
+Orthex's full-year invoiced sales in our European strategic markets grew by 16.4%.
+Invoiced sales outside the Nordic markets accounted for 21.9% (20.2) of Orthex's invoiced sales